elmtree-askmo/cloudcannon-app/content/learn/education-studies/how-can-technology-be-used-to-practice-decimal-multiplication.md

 url: /learn/education-studies/questions/how-can-technology-be-used-to-practice-decimal-multiplication
 score: -1.0
 related_article1:
-    id: 99072
-    title: >-
-        How can parents support their children in learning decimal multiplication at home?
-    subject: Mathematics
-    url: /learn/mathematics/questions/how-can-parents-support-their-children-in-learning-decimal-multiplication-at-home
-related_article2:
     id: 99060
     title: >-
         How can visual aids or diagrams help in understanding decimal multiplication?
     subject: Education Studies
     url: /learn/education-studies/questions/how-can-visual-aids-or-diagrams-help-in-understanding-decimal-multiplication
+related_article2:
+    id: 99058
+    title: >-
+        What are some tips for ensuring accuracy when multiplying decimals?
+    subject: Mathematics
+    url: /learn/mathematics/questions/what-are-some-tips-for-ensuring-accuracy-when-multiplying-decimals
 related_article3:
-    id: 99051
+    id: 99054
     title: >-
-        What are the basic steps for multiplying decimals with whole numbers?
+        How do you handle the decimal point when multiplying decimals with whole numbers?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-are-the-basic-steps-for-multiplying-decimals-with-whole-numbers
+    url: /learn/mathematics/questions/how-do-you-handle-the-decimal-point-when-multiplying-decimals-with-whole-numbers
 related_article4:
-    id: 99075
+    id: 99073
     title: >-
+        What are some games or activities that make learning decimal multiplication fun?
+    subject: Education Studies
+    url: /learn/education-studies/questions/what-are-some-games-or-activities-that-make-learning-decimal-multiplication-fun
+related_article5:
+    id: 99077
+    title: >-
-        What are some mnemonic devices to help remember the steps in decimal multiplication?
+        What are some common misconceptions about decimal multiplication?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-are-some-mnemonic-devices-to-help-remember-the-steps-in-decimal-multiplication
+    url: /learn/mathematics/questions/what-are-some-common-misconceptions-about-decimal-multiplication
 ---

 &nbsp;